 Everything changes rapidly when it comes to making Facebook ads work, which makes scaling Facebook ad campaigns all the more challenging.

-Not only do you have to adapt your strategies and tactics for changes in Facebook's algorithm, you also need to consistently change your ad creatives.
+Not only do you have to adapt your strategies and tactics for changes in Facebook's Ads Manager and updates to the Instagram algorithm, you also need to consistently change your ad creatives.
 It's a constant cycle of developing winning campaigns and fighting ad fatigue.

 The more time you spend analyzing ads, audiences, and metrics, the more impossible the task of scaling Facebook ads seems.
 But don't worry...